ParisNeo/lollms-webui/docs/youtube/script_personalities.md

 Keep in mind that this tool is still in its early stages of development, and there's plenty of room for improvement.
 One way to enhance its performance is by adjusting the default sampler to an Euler sampler, which can potentially yield even better results.
 Additionally, you have the flexibility to explore a wide range of models available on Hugging Face repositories.
 With thousands of models at your disposal, you can experiment and choose the one that aligns best with your specific needs and preferences.
 By making these adjustments, you can take this tool to new heights and unlock its full potential.

-Please note that all the generated images bear a watermark with the GPT4All signature, serving as a clear indication that they were created by AI using the stable diffusion WatermarkEncoder.
+Please note that all the generated images bear a watermark with the LoLLMs signature, serving as a clear indication that they were created by AI using the stable diffusion WatermarkEncoder.
 This step is crucial to promote responsible AI usage and ensure that each generated work is properly identified as an AI creation.

 It's important to emphasize that this tool is intended for appreciating art, fostering creative exploration, and sparking new ideas.
 It is not meant for malicious purposes or spreading misinformation.
 We firmly stand against such misuse.